cvs-health/testaro/README.md

 }
 ```

-When you combine a script with a batch, Testaro performs the script, replacing the `which` and `what` properties of all `url` commands with the values in the first object in the `hosts` array, then again with the values in the second object, and so on.
+When you combine a script with a batch, Testaro performs the script, replacing the `which` and `what` properties of all `url` commands with the values in the first object in the `hosts` array of the batch, then again with the values in the second `host` object, and so on.
 Those replacements also occur in the inserted extra `url` commands mentioned above.

-A batch offers an efficient way to perform a uniform set of commands on every host in a set of hosts.
+A batch offers an efficient way to perform a uniform set of operations on every host in a set of hosts.
 In this way you can run the same set of tests on multiple web pages.

 A no-batch script offers a way to carry out a complex operation, which can include navigating from one host to another, which is not possible with a batch.
 Any `url` commands are performed as-is, without changes to their URLs.